deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

     )

 Again we see the optional *name* and *description* attributes.
-The *sites* attribute is now a list of two **Site** objects, the previous :math:`^1\text{H}` site and the new :math:`^{13}\text{C}` site.
+The *sites* attribute is now a list of two :ref:`site_api` objects, the previous :math:`^1\text{H}` site and the new :math:`^{13}\text{C}` site.
 We have also set the *abundance* of this spin system to *0.148%*.
 By leveraging the abundance attribute, multiple spin systems with varying abundances can be simulated together.
-See our :ref:`introduction_ethanol_example` where isotopomers of varying abundance are simulated.
+See our :ref:`introduction_ethanol_example` where isotopomers of varying abundance are simulated in tandem.

 Coupled Spin System
 '''''''''''''''''''

-To create couplings between sites, we simply need to add a list of coupling objects to a spin system.
+To create couplings between sites, we simply need to add a list of :ref:`coupling_api` objects to a spin system.
 Below we create a :math:`^{2}\text{H}` and :math:`^{13}\text{C}` site as well as a coupling between them.